kawyua/AutoTrimps/README.md

-# AutoTrimps - SadAugust Fork
+# AutoTrimps - kawyua Fork

 # Current Version - Ongoing Development!

--   SadAugust Fork.
-All changes made by SadAugust using Zorn192/GenBTC as base.
+-   kawyua Fork.
+All changes made by SadAugust/Zorn192/GenBTC as base.
 Currently up-to-date with patch 5.9.2.
+-   Placeholder for option changes
+-

 # AT Script Installation